FlamTeam/flamedisx/docs/source/blocks.md

   * It must specify a `domain` method, returning a dictionary mapping its dimension (e.g. deposited_energy) to the range of values for which `_compute` returns results.
   * It must implement a `random_truth` method, taking `n_events` and a parameter dictionary, returning a dataframe with a number of simulated events.
   * It must implement a `mu_before_efficiencies` method, taking a parameter dictionary and returning the number of expected events directly from the spectrum (i.e. before any efficiencies) given these parameters.
+  * It must specify a `validate_fix_truth` method, taking and returning a fixed truth specification.

-See `FixedShapeEnergySpectrum` for an example.
+See `FixedShapeEnergySpectrum` for an example and more details.

+## Frozen functions and array columns

+To be written -- see `WIMPSource` for an example in the meantime.